 How Continuing Education Supports Degree-Seeking Students

 Continuing Education offers a number of flexible course options for students enrolled in degree programs at CU Boulder.
 Our academic advisors are happy to assist degree-seeking students from all schools and colleges.
-If you have questions about enrolling in evening, online, or music courses, we can assist you with course selection, understanding the different class formats offered by Continuing Education, and how the credits apply toward your CU Boulder degree.
+If you have questions about enrolling in CE Evening Credit, CE Online Credit, or Applied Music courses, we can assist you with course selection, understanding the different class formats offered by Continuing Education, and how the credits apply toward your CU Boulder degree.
 Continuing Education advisors typically have same or next-day availability, so scheduling an appointment is quick and easy.

 Earn CU Boulder Credit Through Continuing Education

 Continuing Education offers CE Evening Credit, CE Online Credit, and Applied Music classes for college credit.
 Students choose to enroll in CE classes when they need flexibility in their schedules or when they are suspended from main campus.

 Continuing Education classes count for credit the same way main campus classes do.
 Our classes automatically appear on your degree audit, calculate into your CU Boulder GPA, and appear on your transcript like any other class.
 You don’t need to take additional action to transfer these credits to your CU degree.